amackey693-CodeReviews/programming-quiz/README.md

 ## Technologies Used

-_HTML, CSS, Bootstrap, JavaScript & JQuery were used to create this web page.
-(ADD MORE LATER) _
+_HTML, CSS, Bootstrap, JavaScript & JQuery were used to create this web page._

 ### License